kensonjohnson/dotfiles/README.md

 - Make a feature branch, do your work, and merge it back into `main` when you're done
 - Try to keep concepts in their own directories, e.g. `nvim` for Neovim's config
-- Remember to update the `setupEnv.zsh` as if you had to link a new config file
+- Remember to update the `setupEnv.zsh` to create a symbolic link to any new config directory
 - Remember to update your `brewfile` if you add any new programs

 ### Updating the Brewfile